Latest News

 Alumni in the News

-Bryan Williams (CSD '07) Wired: For Algorithms, Memory Is a Far More Powerful Resource Than Time
+Ryan Williams (CSD PhD '07) Wired: For Algorithms, Memory Is a Far More Powerful Resource Than Time

 Mathematician Finds Solution to One of The Oldest Problems in Algebra - Alum Dean Rubine (CS PhD '91) co-author with Norman Wildberger